Summer Hours & Walk-in Tours

-Walk-in tours are offered every Monday, Wednesday and Friday at 2 p.m.!
-No registration required.Visitors are also welcome to explore the museum independently during our open hours.
+From June through August, the Capitol Museum is open M-F from 9 a.m. to 4 p.m. and closed on Saturdays.
+Walk-in tours are offered every MWF at 10:15 a.m. and 2 p.m.
+No registration required!Visitors are also welcome to explore the museum independently during our open hours.
 See the information desk on the first floor for a self-guided map and family-friendly activities.

 From Friendship to Gratitude